Common DLP policies

-The following policies are commonly used to secure network traffic.
+The following in-line DLP policies are commonly used to secure data in uploaded and downloaded files.

-Configure access on a per user or group basis by adding identity-based conditions to your policies.
+You can configure access on a per-user or group basis by adding identity-based conditions to your policies.
+The following example blocks only contractors from uploading/downloading Financial Information to file sharing apps.

 |User Group Names||in|